545487677/Laser_Geo2Seq_VAE/README.md

-# Closed-Loop AI Enables Organic Continuous-Wave Laser
+# Closed-Loop AI Enables Discovery of Ultralow-Threshold Organic Laser

 This repository contains the source code for the research article
-**"Closed-Loop AI Enables Organic Continuous-Wave Laser"**.
+**"Closed-Loop AI Enables Discovery of Ultralow-Threshold Organic Laser"**.

 It includes:
 - A **predictive model** for photoluminescence quantum yield (PLQY) and lasing performance.